-How mouse dey work and wetin dey inside am
+How mouse take work and wetin dey inside am

-Deep look into mouse inner parts, different mouse technologies, and how our checker takes notice common mouse wahala fast.
+Deep look into mouse inner parts, different mouse tech styles, and how our page spots common mouse wahala.

-As one of di main computer input devices, mouse work na to turn hand movement into digital signal wey computer fit understand.
-No matter the mouse type, the basic work flow still follows these key steps:
+As one of di main computer input devices, mouse work na to turn hand motion into digital signal wey computer fit understand.
+No matter the mouse type, the basic work flow still follows these main steps below:

 1